 As a (former) electrician for 10 years who went through a 5 year union apprenticeship program and a hardcore electronics geek, I want to give a few safety tips because I've seen some stuff that's got my spider-sense tingling.
 Everything is done at your own risk and liability.
 I just want to minimize that risk.

-No line voltage at canopy If you use LED intracanopy lighting, use a lower voltage to drive them.
-I'll be showing multiple ways on how to do this in my lighting guide for people of different skill levels.
-I'll also be showing a safe exception to this rule.
+Never use line voltage at canopy level!
+If you use LED intracanopy lighting, use a lower voltage to drive them.

 If using foil as a reflector, ground it

 With three conducts you'll typically have a black, white and green (or brown, blue, green or green with a yellow stripe depending where you live).
 That green wire is your grounding wire.
 Metal parts should be bonded to this green wire.

 You can use a screw/nut/washer through the bucket side, through the foil and put the green wire under the washer preferably with a fork terminal stake on.
 If you're connecting wires to a light socket with the gold/silver screws mention above, this is the preferable way to connect the wires.
 Put tape over the screws with some 5 minute epoxy to make sure the tape stays in place.
 The best inside the bucket reflector is flat white paint with barium sulfate added.
 It'll be in the high 90% range.